go101/immutable-value-proposal/README.md

 Please note, the immutability semantics in this proposal is different from either the `const` values in C/C++ or in JavaScript.
-The following sections will explain the difference.
+The following sections will explain the differences.

 ### The main points of this proposal